-Readers, be on the lookout for the 2020 NAPPO Work Program which will be posted to the NAPPO website right after the NAPPO Management Team meeting in early March.
-Three new projects will be added in 2020 bringing the total number of projects to twenty.
+2020 NAPPO Work Program will soon be posted on the NAPPO website twenty.
 The NAPPO Advisory and Management Committee is in the process of identifying subject matter experts from our three member countries for the new Expert Groups that will be responsible for development/delivery of the new projects.